Leko7/allcars3/README.md

 The slides or the presentation can be found in `slides.pdf`.

 To <b>reproduce the full data set crawling/transformation/storage</b>, run scripts in the following order.
-Please note that with the current crawling delays (3 sec for links and 1 sec for car data), the crawling would take 5 days.
+Please note that with the current crawling delays (3 sec for links and 1 sec for car data), the crawling would take 5 full days.

 - I. Crawling :
   - links